Let-to-Buy Mortgages, Explained

 Who are let-to-buy mortgages for?

 Anyone ready to buy but still trying to find a buyer for their property.
 Let-to-buy mortgages are also popular with couples moving in together for the first time, who each have their own properties.
 In this scenario, you could move into one of your properties and rent out the other using a let-to-buy mortgage.
-These mortgages are also a good option if you own a property that you might want to move back into in the future, or keep as an investment.

 The lending criteria for let-to-buy mortgages